-Rights under mineral right to be exercised reasonably.
-79. The rights conferred by a mineral right shall be exercised reasonably and in such a manner as not to adversely affect the interests of any owner or occupier of the land on which such rights are exercised.
+79. The rights conferred by a mineral right shall be exercised reasonably and in such a manner as not to adversely affect the interests of any owner or occupier of the land on which the rights are exercised.

-Right to graze stock and cultivate.
-80. (1) The owner or lawful occupier of any land within an area which is the subject of a mineral right shall retain the right to graze stock upon or to cultivate the surface of such land, so far as such grazing or cultivation does not interfere with the proper working in such area for prospecting, exploration or mining purposes; and in so far as such grazing or cultivation does not constitute a danger or hazard to livestock or crops.
+80. (1) The owner or lawful occupier of any land within an area which is the subject of a mineral right shall retain the right to graze stock upon or to cultivate the surface of such land, so far as the grazing or cultivation does not interfere with the proper working in such area for prospecting, exploration or mining purposes; and in so far as the grazing or cultivation does not constitute a danger or hazard to livestock or crops.

-(2) Where an owner or lawful occupier of land exercises the right conferred by and under subsection (1) of this section-
+(2) Where the owner or lawful occupier of any land exercises the right conferred by and under subsection (1) of this section-

-- (a) any loss or damage to stock or crops arising out of the exercise of such right shall be borne by the owner or lawful occupier; and - (b) any interference by such owner or lawful occupier with the proper working or operation in such area for prospecting, exploration or mining purposes shall be a ground for terminating such right.
+- (a) any loss or damage to stock or crops arising out of the exercise of such right shall be borne by the owner or lawful occupier of the land; and - (b) any interference by the owner or lawful occupier with the proper working or operation in such area for prospecting, exploration or mining purposes shall be a ground for terminating such right.